adelsz/pgtyped/README.md

 ### Project state:

-This project is still in an experimental stage so its APIs are expected to change a lot in the short term.
+This project is still in an experimental stage so its APIs are expected to change frequently.
 Any help in the form of issue reports, feature requests or PRs is very appreciated.

 ### License